 The Private Keys are generated and stored inside the HSM, which has been evaluated to at least FIPS 140-2 level 3 and EAL 4+.
 Where such keys must be transferred to other media for backup and disaster recovery purposes, they are transferred and stored in an encrypted form protected by the USB authentication tokens (which have been imprinted with secret keys) using the manufacturer's specified PCMCIA token cloning processes.
 This is the standard procedure how a HSM is used and that we follow.

-Since this document classification is un-classified this information could not be detailed here.
-There is a separate document that specifies this in detailed
+Since the document classification of the CPS is "un-classified" further details cannot be shared in the CPS.
+There is a separate internal SSIA document that provides more details.

 6.2.7.
 Private Key Storage on Cryptographic Module